llvm/llvm-project/clang/docs/HLSL/FunctionCalls.rst

 Array Temporaries
 -----------------

-The new ``ArrayParameterType`` is a non-array type which represents an array value.
-It is a sub-class of ``ConstantArrayType`` inheriting all the behaviors and methods of the parent except that it does not decay to a pointer during overload resolution or template type deduction.
+The new ``ArrayParameterType`` is a sub-class of ``ConstantArrayType`` inheriting all the behaviors and methods of the parent except that it does not decay to a pointer during overload resolution or template type deduction.

 An argument of ``ConstantArrayType`` can be implicitly converted to an equivalent non-decayed ``ArrayParameterType`` if the underlying canonical